davidcosc/davidos/README.md

 There is a lot of different hardware that makes up our computers.
 Different graphics cards, network cards, hard disk drives, controllers, keyboards, mouses and so on.
 For each of these devices, a myriad of types and versions from different manufacturers exist.
 If all of these devices had individual access and configuration mechanisms, building an operating system that could manage all or even most of them would be impossible.
 Thankfully, over time hardware manufacturers developed access and configuration standards.
 This way we can build an operating system that can cover a multitude of compatible devices.
 This does not mean, that an operating system can simply run on all hardware systems.
 Different hardware systems may still conform to a different set of standards.
 It is possible though, to support many of them.

-In order to choses the correct access mechanism for our hardware, our operating system must be aware of the hardware it is running on.
+In order to choose the correct access mechanism for our hardware, our operating system must be aware of the hardware it is running on.
 Similar to the BIOS an operating system implements a hardware detection mechanism for this purpose.
-This usually involves querying the available bus devices, starting from the main bus, for all devices connected to them.
-Depending on the bus type this might be done in different ways.
+This usually involves querying the available buses for connected devices.
+We would start with the main bus directly connected to our cpu, continuing for each bus connected to this one and so on.
+This can become quite tedious.

-In contrast, older legacy systems used predefined standard addresses.
-An example of this would be systems using an ISA bus.
-The industry standard architecture (ISA) defined standard addresses on the bus, where specific devices were expected to be connected to.
+Older legacy buses like the ISA did not allow us to freely choose to which port we would like to connect our devices.
+The industry standard architecture (ISA) expected us to connect specifc types of devices to specifc connectors on the bus.
+Based on the type of device and connector, static addresses were assigned to the devices.
+These addresses had to be preassigned to connected devices via configuration.
 They were called standardized I/O ports.
 Section 4.1 covers I/O ports in more detail.

-Our qemu emulated system comes with an ISA bridge.
+Our qemu emulated system comes with an ISA bridge and connected devices.
 For simplicity we are going to use standardized I/O ports instead of a discovery mechanism to interface with our devices.

 ![standardized-io-ports](./images/standardized-io-ports.png)